UP LAW FACULTY

 PROFILE

 Professor Pangalangan received his A.B. cum laude (1978) and LL.B.
 (1983) from the University of the Philippines, and his LL.M.
 (1986) and S.J.D.
 (1990) from the Harvard Law School, where he won the Laylin Prize for best paper in public international law for his LL.M. thesis and the Sumner Prize for best thesis on issues relating to international peace for his S.J.D. dissertation.
-He received the Diploma of The Hague Academy of International Law in 1987.
+He received the Diplôme of The Hague Academy of International Law in 1987.

-He has held visiting appointments at the Harvard Law School 2007 and 1998), Hong Kong University (2008), and Melbourne University (2009 and 2005).
-He delivered his lecture at The Hague Academy of International Law in 2008, where he had earlier served as Director of Studies (2000).
-He has also lectured inter alia at the Irish Centre for Human Rights (2003); Japan Society of International Law (2002); Thessaloniki Institute of International Public Law (2001); Salzburg Seminar on International Criminal Law, Humanitarian Law and Human Rights Law (2007 and 2018); the International Nuremberg Principles Academy (2017); and the Siracusa International Institute for Criminal Justice and Human Rights (2018); and the International Committee of the Red Cross.
-He is currently Vice-President and a Member of the Executive Council of the Asian Society of International Law.
+He has held visiting appointments at the Harvard Law School (2007 and 1998), Hong Kong University (2008), and Melbourne University (2009 and 2005).
+He has lectured at The Hague Academy of International Law (2008), where he had earlier served as Director of Studies (2000).
+He has also lectured inter alia at the Irish Centre for Human Rights (2003); Japan Society of International Law (2002); Thessaloniki Institute of International Public Law (2001); Salzburg Seminar on International Criminal Law, Humanitarian Law and Human Rights Law (2007 and 2018); the International Nuremberg Principles Academy (2017); and the Siracusa International Institute for Criminal Justice and Human Rights (2018).

 PUBLICATIONS